craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 When a cart becomes an order, the following things happen:

 1. The `dateOrdered` order attribute is set to the current date.
-2. The `isCompleted` order attribute is set to `true`.
+1. The `isCompleted` order attribute is set to `true`.
-3. The default [order status](custom-order-statuses.md) is set on the order and any emails for this status are sent.
+1. The default [order status](custom-order-statuses.md) is set on the order and any emails for this status are sent.
-4. The order reference number is generated for the order, based on the [**Order Reference Number Format** setting](stores.md#settings) for the store it was placed in.
+1. The order reference number is generated for the order, based on the [**Order Reference Number Format** setting](stores.md#settings) for the store it was placed in.
+1. The order element is saved for a final time.
+1. [Order status emails](#status-emails) are queued (if configured).
+1. Coupon usage is deducted.
+1. If the customer opted in to registration, their user is sent an activation email.
+1. Addresses are duplicated into the customer’s account (if requested).
+1. Inventory is deducted.
+1. Line items are assigned a default status.
+1. Commerce invokes “order complete” [event handlers](../extend/events.md#aftercompleteorder).

 Instead of being recalculated on each change like a cart, the order will only be recalculated if you [manually trigger recalculation](#recalculating-orders).